 How to manage a broken heart?

 Most often, broken heart syndrome appears suddenly and resolves quickly.
-However, it advisable to seek urgent medical care if you feel chest pain or difficulty breathing after stressful events.
+However, it is advisable to seek urgent medical care if you feel chest pain or difficulty breathing after stressful events.

 After the doctor rules out the possibility of a heart attack, they will give medicines to manage your blood pressure.
 These may be the ones that directly reduce your blood pressure along with some anti-anxiety or sedative (sleep-inducing) medications.